-This vehicle has an Engine Aftertreatment System (EAS), to control vehicle exhaust emissions.
-The Engine Aftertreatment system consist of a Diesel Particulate Filter (DPF), Selective Catalyst Reduction (SCR), DPF Switch and warning lights.
+This vehicle has an engine aftertreatment system (EAS) to control vehicle exhaust emissions.
+The EAS consists of the followina:

+- Diesel Particulate Filter (DPF)

+- Selective Catalytic Reduction • (SCR)

+- Diesel Exhaust Fluid (DEF) filter ٠

+- DEF coolant filter ٠

+- DPF switch

+- Warning lights

 The DPF will trap soot from the engine exhaust gases.
-The SCR uses Diesel Exhaust Fluid to reduce the levels of NOx in the engine exhaust.
+The SCR uses Diesel Exhaust Fluid (DEF) to reduce the levels of Nitrogen Oxides (NOx) in the engine exhaust.
 The EAS will periodically clean (regenerate) the DPF.